-In Bolivia Diakonia's work is especially focused on women, indigenous peoples and the most excluded sectors of society.
-Diakonia support community based organizations of the indigenous peoples and Afro-descendants and local NGOs in their demand for and implementation of human rights, democracy, local development and adaption to climate change.
+In Bolivia, our work is focused on women, indigenous peoples and the most excluded sectors of society.
+Diakonia support community-based organizations of the indigenous peoples and Afro-Bolivians and local Non-Governmental Organizations (NGOs) in their demand for the implementation of human rights, gender equality and social and economic justice.

 The rights of indigenous people

-Through our co-operation with our partner organizations, several results strengthening human rights and democracy in Bolivia can be seen:
+Through cooperation with our partner organizations, several goals for strengthening human rights and democracy in Bolivia are being achieved: